vectara/vectara-docs/www/docs/prompts/vectara_prompt_engine.md

 ## Prompt template design

-Prompt template design includes a specific a `role` and `content` about this role, which provide context about how you want the role to behave and the kind of information that you want to retrieve.
+Prompt template design includes a specific a `role` and `content` about this role, Prompt template design includes a specific a `role` and `content` about this role, which provide context about how you want the role to behave and the kind of information that you want to retrieve.
 These values can also specify [variables